 7.4.4.44 Ranging Device Management IE (RDM IE)

 The RDM IE is used by the controller to control the devices participating in a set of ranging rounds when the controller knows the device identities.
-The Content field of the RDM IE shall be formatted as shown in Figure 7-106m.
+The content field of the RDM IE shall be formatted as shown in Figure 7-106m.

 Figure 7-106m—RDM IE Content field format